hdmetor/Asteroids/README.md

 * An asteroid should not be able to hurt a ship in the first second or so (in case it gets spawned too near the player).

-* When the asteorids explodes, it should create smaller (and faster) asteroids.
+* When an asteroid explodes, it should create smaller (and faster) asteroids.